vscode-reborn-ai/vscode-reborn-ai/README.md

 - [x] Short-term - Publish to VSCode Marketplace.
 - [x] Short-term - Add model dropdown to ChatGPT UI.
 - [x] Short-term - Allow more custom prompts.
+- [x] Short-term - Add setting for a custom system message.
 - [ ] Short-term - Add way to manage custom prompts in UI.
 - [ ] Long-term - Add option to stream directly into the editor.